 The Best Hot Fudge Sauce is easy to make and beats store bought options.
 It turns out thick, gooey, fudgy and delicious—perfect every time!

-- How long will hot fudge sauce keep in the fridge?
-This sauce can be used up to one month if kept in the refrigerator.
+This sauce can be used for up to one month if kept in the refrigerator.
 If you bottle this to store it, using professional bottling techniques after you make it, it will last from 6-12 months, unopened, in the fridge.